 What to plant with redbud trees

 There are so many showstopper native plants to plant alongside redbuds.
-Some favorites for the south, northeast, or mid-Atlantic include Rhododendrons, Mountain Laurel, Pawpaw trees, and Golden Alexander.
+Some favorites for the south, northeast, or mid-Atlantic include native rhododendrons, mountain laurel, pawpaw trees, and golden alexander.

 Redbuds are a great tree to put in a highly visible spot and enjoy year-round.
 (Check out our Best Native Trees for Front Yards if that’s your landscaping goal!)
 They change throughout the year in surprising ways, from tiny flowers to heart-shaped leaves.
 Plant one (or a few!) today and enjoy the love.
+Where to next?
+Can we suggest our Beginner’s Guide to Native Magnolias or meet the elusive (technically extinct) Franklin tree?
 Happy planting!

 Sources